Jump to a section

 Find the best FHA lender in Florida for your needs

-While HUD and the FHA put the basic guidelines in place for FHA loans, not every loan will be the same.
+While HUD and the FHA have loan guidelines in place for FHA loans, not every loan will be the same.
 Why?
 Because third-party lenders are providing the loans.

 Each lender can add its own requirements, offer different rates, and provide the customer service it sees fit.
 As the borrower, you will need to do some research.